Variations of primeness and Factorization of ideals in Leavitt Path Algebras: Insulated Prime Leavitt path algebras and Insulated Prime Ideals

 Next, we describe conditions under which an ideal of a Leavitt path algebra can be factored as a product of (finitely many) insulated prime ideals.
-In the proof, we shall be using the following definition and a basic result.
+In the proof, we shall be using the following basic result.

-\begin{definition} A graph $E$ is called a comet if $E^{0}$ is row-finite, there is a cycle $c$ without exits in $E$ and every path in $E$ ends at a vertex on $c$. \end{definition}

 \begin{lemma} $($Lemma 2.7.1 \cite{AAS}$)$ A graph $E$ is a comet (with a no exit cycle $c$ based at a vertex $v$) if and only if $L_{K}(E)\cong M_{\Lambda}(K[x,x^{-1}])$ where $\Lambda$ is the set of all paths that end at $v$ but not include the entire cycle $c$. \end{lemma}